When deciding about a recording desk for your home studio, there are lots of things to consider. After all, not all studio desks are built equal.

 What are the Best Cheap Studio Desks for Home Recording?

-Here are our top picks for the best studio desk under $200 to use in your home:
+Here are our top picks for the best studio desk under $200 to use in your home in 2022:

 - Mobile & Compact Workstation Desk